ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Funding Source: m Funded by Development Partner mm FIFs

 **Image Description:**
-The image is a horizontal bar chart that displays different funding sources along with the amount of funding they provide, measured in billions (B).
-The chart is part of an annual development report and focuses on various global funds and financing programs.
+The image is a horizontal bar chart showing the amounts of funding from various sources, likely related to development or financial contributions.

-**Layout:**
-- On the left side, there is a list of funding sources.
+Layout:
+- The chart lists funding sources on the left side.
-- To the right of each funding source is a horizontal bar representing the funding amount.
+- Each funding source has a corresponding horizontal bar extending to the right, representing the amount of funding.
-- The length of each bar corresponds to the amount of funding.
-- Each bar is color-coded either purple or blue.
-- At the bottom of the image, there is a legend that explains the colors:
-  - Purple represents "Funded by Development Partner."
-  - Blue represents "FIFs."
+- The amounts are shown at the right end of each bar, with values in billions (B).
+- There is a color legend at the bottom center indicating two categories: "Funded by Development Partner" (purple) and "FIFs" (blue).

-**Key Elements and Text:**
+Key Elements and Text:
-- Funding sources listed, from largest to smallest funding amounts:
+- The funding sources are (from top to bottom):
-  1. Afghanistan Resilience Trust Fund: 3.0B (purple)
+  1. Afghanistan Resilience Trust Fund
-  2. Global Partnership for Education: 1.2B (blue)
+  2. Global Partnership for Education
-  3. Climate Investment Funds: 0.9B (blue)
+  3. Climate Investment Funds
-  4. Global Environment Facility: 0.8B (blue)
+  4. Global Environment Facility
-  5. Global Financing Facility: 0.7B (purple)
+  5. Global Financing Facility
-  6. Carbon Finance: 0.5B (purple)
+  6. Carbon Finance
-  7. Global Concessional Financing Facility: 0.5B (blue)
+  7. Global Concessional Financing Facility
-  8. West Bank and Gaza: 0.4B (purple)
+  8. West Bank and Gaza
-  9. Global
+  9. Global Agriculture and Food Security Program
+  10. EC-ECA World Bank Partnership Program

+- Corresponding funding amounts shown (in billions):
+  - Afghanistan Resilience Trust Fund: 3.0B (purple)
+  - Global Partnership for Education: 1.2B (blue)
+  - Climate Investment Funds: 0.9B (blue)
+  - Global Environment Facility: 0.8B (blue)
+  - Global Financing Facility: 0.7B
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p65_img1.png)